What Happened to Lance Armstrong? The Biopic, the Ban, and What He Does Now

 • Attending races as a spectator

-• Running, cycling, or participating in non-sanctioned events (he’s completed the Leadville Trail 100 MTB multiple times, a race not governed by USADA)
+• Running, cycling, or participating in non-sanctioned events

-He has completed multiple non-sanctioned ultramarathons and gravel rides.
-He finished the 2023 Unbound Gravel 200 — a 200-mile gravel race in Kansas — and was openly competitive about his finish time.
-The Unbound is not a WADA-sanctioned event.
+Non-sanctioned events might be the best option for him, as competitive cycling requires some outlet — that much is obvious.
+That is because Armstrong is, apparently, constitutionally incapable of not racing things.
+He’s completed the Leadville Trail 100 MTB multiple times.
+He finished the 2023 Unbound Gravel 200 — a 200-mile gravel race through the Kansas heat — and was openly competitive about his finish time.
+Unbound is not WADA-sanctioned.
 He can race it.
 He does race it.

 Chris Reynolds